 The Historic Roberts Family Farm - Uses natural growing practices, other

-citrus, pecans , U-pick and already picked, concessions / refreshment stand, porta-potties are available, picnic area (bring your own food), birthday parties, weddings
+citrus, pecans , U-pick and already picked, concessions or refreshment stand, porta-potties are available, picnic area you may bring your own food, birthday parties, weddings

 and wedding parties, school tours, group reservations

 Tallahassee, FL 32309.
 Phone: 850/524-6435.
 Alternate Phone: 850/322-1848.

 info@HistoricRobertsFarm.com.
 Open: The pecan orchard is a CASH ONLY

 operation; Pecan picking season is from October through December; Generally,

 we are open from dawn until dusk, 7 days a week; Pecan picking will be

 Click here for a map and directions.
 On rare occasions, pecan picking is